VienDinhCom/unisafe/README.md

-# unisafe - Remove invalid Unicode characters out of your string and JSON.
+# Remove invalid Unicode characters out of your string and JSON with `unisafe`

 ### Install